-I hadn’t planned on buying a book about crochet shawls, as I already have a very large Pinterest board dedicated to this type of accessories.
-But I recently went to my local branch of The Works to pick up a stationery order, and on arrival I was given a discount voucher to spend on the day, so it would have been rude not to browse while waiting for my parcel to be retrieved from the store room!
+I hadn’t planned on buying a book about crochet shawls, as I already have a very large Pinterest board dedicated to this type of accessory.
+But I recently went to my local branch of The Works to pick up a stationery order, and on arrival, I was given a discount voucher to spend on the day, so it would have been rude not to browse while waiting for my parcel to be retrieved from the storeroom!

 A yummy book

 The concept of the book, as explained by the author herself, originated in her love for sweets treats consumed in tearooms up and down the UK.
 Consequently, each crochet shawl has a mouth-watering name, like “Banana Split”, “Blueberry Muffin” or “Raspberry Ripple”.
 Although the author is British, the book is “sponsored” by Cascade Yarns, an American brand, so US terminology is used throughout.

 The book starts with a lovely double page spread showing all 21 designs, before diving straight into the patterns.
 Each pattern is split into three sections.